 Bottom Line

-With Dewalt’s popular line this is an easy choice if you are a Dewalt owner of the FLEXVOLT batteries.
-It will by default be the best cordless table saw as the features of the saws are similar enough that the batteries are the differentiator and almost prohibitively expensive to switch brands.
+With Dewalt’s famous line, this is an easy choice if you are a Dewalt owner of the FLEXVOLT batteries.
+It will, by default, be the best cordless table saw as the features of the saws are similar enough that the batteries are the differentiator and it is almost prohibitively expensive to switch brands.

 2. Milwaukee 2736-21HD Cordless Saw (Best Overall)